MiqG/publication_viper_splicing/workflows/sf_activity_validation/README.md

 # Validation of SF activity estimation with VIPER and SF-exon networks

 This set of Snakemake workflows validate estimation of splicing factor activity using empirical splicing factor networks and VIPER for different datasets of increasing complexity.
-This workflows use raw, preprocessed files and splicing factor networks from `results/regulon_inference` to populate `results/sf_activity_activation`.
+These workflows use raw, preprocessed files and splicing factor networks from `results/regulon_inference` to populate `results/sf_activity_activation`.

 ## Outline
 1. Protein depletion: